cjmayo/ntp/doc/source/autokey.rst

 The example in this section uses the IFF identity scheme, but others, including GQ and MV, can be used as well.
 It's best to start with a functioning TC configuration and add commands as necessary.
-We start with the subnets of Figure 1 configured as in the previous section.
+We start with the subnets of :numref:`autokey-example-fig` configured as in the previous section.
 Recall that the parent subnet TA for Alice is C and for Helen is S. Each of the TAs generates an encrypted server keys file and nonencrypted client parameters file for the IFF identity scheme using the ``-I``